-Hn 311-381Private Instruction for the Horn Minor Principal instrument only.
+Hn 311-381 Private Instruction for the Horn Minor Principal instrument only.
 Both semesters, one credit.
 Prerequisite: Horn Audition.

-Hn 411-483 Freshman to Senior Horn A progressive study of all areas of performance with emphasis on correct breathing, tone and embouchure development; scales, arpeggios, flexibility studies by Singer; etudes and technical studies by Gallay, Kopprasch, Franz, Maxime-Alphonse and Reynolds; solo literature of all style periods by such representative composers as Haydn, Mozart, Beethoven, Schumann, Saint-Saens, Strauss, Dukas, Boza and Hindemith; ensemble and orchestral repertoire; pedagogical skills; junior and senior recitals.
-Both semesters, one credit.
+Hn 411-484 Freshman to Senior Horn

+A progressive study of all areas of performance with emphasis on correct breathing, tone and embouchure development; scales, arpeggios, flexibility studies by Singer; etudes and technical studies by Gallay, Kopprasch, Franz, Maxime-Alphonse and Reynolds; solo literature of all style periods by such representative composers as Haydn, Mozart, Beethoven, Schumann, Saint-Saens, Strauss, Dukas, Boza and Hindemith; ensemble and orchestral repertoire; pedagogical skills; junior and senior recitals.
+Both semesters, one to four credits.
 Prerequisite: Horn Audition.